 Another 31 words (2 lines of text) are included under the topic Early Provitt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Provitt family to Ireland
+Migration of the Provitt family

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name Provitt: Jonas Profit, who was on record in Virginia in 1606, thirteen years before the "Mayflower"; and Jacob Prophett settled in Virginia in 1623; Rachel Proffit, who came to Maryland in 1652.